 But with WordPress, you “own” the code.
 Well, technically, no one person really owns the code since it’s an open source project.
 But all the code needed to power your site resides on your site no matter what hosting you have.
 So if tomorrow all work on WordPress stops and the repository is completely destroyed, your site is still going to be working.

 This also allows you the flexibility to move web hosts if you need to.
 And trust me, at some point you will have to switch hosts.
 With WordPress, it’s just as easy as taking the files and database from the current host and moving them to the new host and then switching the domain to the new host.
-That piece of mind is worth more than any “quick” setup can be.
+That peace of mind is worth more than any “quick” setup can be.

 And, if either you’re a developer yourself or you want to hire a developer, it’s pretty easy to create a custom theme and add in plugins you need to make the site work.
 Or you can pick a theme out of the WordPress theme directory or purchase one from an online marketplace.